Rudxain/Rudxain/README.md

 🧠Expertise:

 This takes into account the knowledge of the lang (and everything related), and the experience making useful, efficient, and secure programs in it.
-Didn't include CSV, JSON, nor XML, because those are simple data formats
+Didn't include CSV, JSON, YAML, nor XML, because those are data formats

 0. Regular Expressions (Java and JS flavors)
 1. 🦙Llamalab <img alt='AM logo' src=https://llamalab.com/img/automate/ic_launcher-128.png width=16em height=16em loading=lazy>Automate.
 I know more about expressions than blocks